logo

 • Suitable for arbor of ⅝”

-• Suitable for cutting through plywood and hardwood
+• Great for cutting plywood and hardwood

 Cons

-• Doesn’t work with speeds greater than 10,000 RPM
+• Doesn’t work at speeds greater than 10,000 RPM

 DEWALT 10-Inch Miter Table Saw Blades